shmuelie/Shmuelie.WinRTServer/README.md

    `IAsyncActionWithProgress<TProgress>`, `IAsyncOperation<TResult>`,
    `IAsyncOperationWithProgress<TResult, TProgress>`) instead of `Task` and `Task<T>`.
+3. Event delegates must be either `TypedEventHandler<TSender, TResult>` or `EventHandler<TResult>` instead of `EventHandler` and `EventHandler<T>`.
-3. Types in method parameters, type parameters, and return types must be:
+4. Types in method parameters, type parameters, and return types must be:

    - A blittable type.
    - An interface that has a [.NET/WinRT Mapping][4].
    - A WinRT type.
    - Another interface in the project.

-4. Methods, properties, and events are all supported.
+5. Methods, properties, and events are all supported.

 ## Metadata Project